wanxiang-blockchain/2022-WX-Blockchain-Fall-Hackathon-FatCow/README.md

 ### Introduction
-FatCow IO is a social trading protocol based on Web 3.0 and NFT utility contracts.
-We want Hhlp People Create Social Trading Network.
+FatCow IO is a social trading protocol based on Web 3.0 and NFT utility contracts (On Tezos).
+We want Help People Create Social Trading Network.
 The social trading network is powered by FatCow IO social trading protocol that enables anyone to create an on-chain social trading network using Extending ERC721 .